eyal0/Chicken-story/README.md

 But there was another way to get a right answer: Guess!

 Asirra would let you know if you solved a puzzle correctly.
-Here's what I measured:
+I ran the code for a while and measured these numbers:

 * `adopt_time`: How long it takes to click on an "Adopt me" link, load petfinder.com, and get the cat/dog answer.
 * `adopt_success_rate`: Probability that clicking "Adopt me" gets me the answer and not just a broken link.